Hussainajhar8/DevOps_training/Post-Academy-Projects/Project-1-Implement-a-CI-CD-Pipeline/README.md

 5. **Add the credentials for github, docker and kubernetes.**
        - For Github credentials, create `Secret text` and add a personal access token
-       - For Dockerhub, click on `Username with password` and add your details
+       - For Dockerhub, click on `Username with password` and add ymy details
        - For Kubernetes, click on `Secret file` and then upload the file `~/.kube/config`.
        ![alt text](img/image-5.png)
        - For SSH agent, click on `SSH Username with private key` and then choose a username and enter content of private key.
 (Make sure public key is on github account)